iconify/iconify/iconify-icon/icon/README.md

 Iconify is the most versatile icon framework.

 -   Unified icon framework that can be used with any icon library.
--   Out of the box includes 100+ icon sets with more than 100,000 icons.
+-   Out of the box includes 100+ icon sets with more than 150,000 icons.
 -   Embed icons in HTML with Iconify icon web component and components for various front-end frameworks.
 -   Embed icons in designs with plug-ins for Figma, Sketch and Adobe XD.
--   Add icon search to your applications with Iconify Icon Finder.

 For more information visit [https://iconify.design/](https://iconify.design/).